MechanicalRock/twitter-blurb-generator/module3/index.md

   <summary>Solution</summary>

 1. Install `mui/icons-material` using `pnpm i @mui/icons-material`
-2. In `GenerateBio.tsx` add a boolean state variable named `enableEditor` and set the default value to false.
+2. In `Blurb.tsx` add a boolean state variable named `enableEditor` and set the default value to false.
 3. Add a string state variable named `rephrasedBlurb`.
 4. Add a conditional in the blurb HTML based on `enableEditor`.
    1. If `enableEditor` is true